-I am currently offering support with mental health issues, including, low mood & anxiety, related to the impact of the Coronavirus outbreak.
-I am able to offer Zoom/Skype/Facetime or telephone counselling.
 I am a highly qualified counsellor and psychotherapist who has a wealth of experience working with a diverse range of people and the whole of their issues, including trauma, anxiety, depression, family issues, ADHD and self-esteem issues.
 I offer a relaxed, safe and confidential therapeutic space to explore issues that may be troubling you in a caring, non-judgemental and accepting way.
 I am able to offer Zoom/Skype/Facetime or telephone counselling.
 Feel free to contact me on 07933 709399 to discuss your needs.

 I offer evening, weekend, early morning and daytime appointments.
 I work in the centre of Durham where there is FREE parking outside my premises.
 It is also on a bus route.

 I understand that everyone can go through difficult times in life and we all can benefit from support in handling these challenges.